shams-nahid/My-Daily-AWS-Study/docs/Notes/Other Services/31 AWS CDK.md

   - Snapshot Test: Compare with previous template snapshot
 - Can test with my stack or template, that is not in my stack

+**Life Cycle**

+- Get template
+- Add code to the template
+- Synthesize (optional but good for testing errors)
+- Build the app (optional, required to build app in some of the programming language)
+- Deploy the app